 - insuring the building

 - the quality of services such as cleaning and maintenance

 How to apply to the tribunal

 Apply to the tribunal using the correct form.
 This is available from Gov.uk.

 Send the form to the regional tribunal that covers your area.
 The address is on the form.

 The tribunal contacts you to tell you if it can consider your case.
 You may be asked to provide more information.

-You can ask for a hearing or the case can be decided on the evidence you and the freeholder send in.
+You can ask for a hearing or the case can be decided on the evidence you and the freeholder send.

 Costs of taking a case to the tribunal

 If the problem affects more than one leaseholder, you can apply together and share the costs.

 You may have to pay a surveyor, property manager or a solicitor.
-In some cases the tribunal can order the freeholder to compensate you.
+In limited cases the tribunal can order the freeholder to compensate you.